 Web Accessibility Training and Education

-These vendors and institutions are at the forefront for educating on web accessibility guidelines, best practices, and testing.
+These organizations and vendors are at the forefront for educating on web accessibility guidelines, best practices, and testing.

 - WebAIM (Web Accessibility In Mind): With the mission to empower organizations to make their web content accessible to those with disabilities, this site includes introductory tutorials, articles for audiences of all expertise levels, a blog, an active discussion list, and more.